 A simple summary of testing would be as described below:

-Step 1: Following the planning and design of the water fill plan is completed and all regulatory applications and licenses are in place for temporary water diversions are in place, the process may very depending on new or existing pipeline tests but simply put, water is injected into the pipe between groups urethane cylinders (commonly referred to as “pigs”), and as pigs are moved through the line until it reaches the identified segment of pipe for testing.
+Step 1: Following the planning and design, the water fill plan is completed and all regulatory applications and licenses are in place for temporary water diversions, the process may very depending on new or existing pipeline tests but simply put, water is injected into the pipe between groups urethane cylinders (commonly referred to as “pigs”) and as pigs are moved through the line until it reaches the identified segment of pipe for testing.

 Step 3: In some cases where large segments of pipeline are being tested, the segments of pipeline under pressure is patrolled by helicopter as well as on foot.
 Sophisticated computer programs are used to data log and monitor test pressures.

-Step 4: Upon completion of the test the water typically is returned to the source or in some cases the test water will be moved down the pipeline to a tank terminal, but in either case the water is cleaned, treated, and disposed of in accordance with provincial or federal regulations and/or environmental permits requirements.
+Step 4: Upon completion of the test, the water typically is returned to the source or in some cases the test water will be moved down the pipeline to a tank terminal.
+In either case the water is cleaned, treated, and disposed of in accordance with provincial or federal regulations and/or environmental permits requirements.